zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 Unfortunately, this is not true because some little implementation details differ from library to library.
 If you are not aware of it, this could create a lot of trouble for your applications.

 A tricky scenario that could happen, and we as ML team experienced with it, could come from the pre-processing step of a machine learning model.
 The input of a machine learning model is usually resized mainly because models train faster on smaller images.
-An input image that is twice as large requires our network to learn from four times as many pixels, with more memory need and times that add up.
+An input image that is twice the size requires our network to learn from four times as many pixels, with more memory need and times that add up.
 Moreover, many deep learning model architectures require that the input must have the same size and it could happen that raw collected images have different sizes.

-The workflow of the development of an ML model starts from a training phase typically in python then, if your metrics on the test set satisfy your requirements, you may want to deploy your algorithm.
+The workflow of the development of an ML model starts from a training phase typically in Python then, if your metrics on the test set satisfy your requirements, you may want to deploy your algorithm.
 If you need to use your model in a high-performance environment such as C++, e.g. you need to integrate your model in an existing C++ application or in general, you want to use your solution in another programming language [^3], you need a way to export "something" that could be used in the production environment.
 A good idea to be sure to preserve the algorithm behavior is to export the whole pipeline, thus not only the forward pass of the network, given by the weights and the architecture of the layers but also the pre-and post-processing steps.

 Fortunately, the main deep learning frameworks, i.e. **Tensorflow** and **PyTorch**, give you the possibility to export the whole execution graph into a "program", called respectively `SavedModel` or `TorchScript`.
 We used the term program because these formats include not only the architecture and the trained parameters but also the computation.

 If you are developing a new model from scratch, you can design your application in order to export the entire pipeline, but if you are using a third party library this is not always possible.
 So for example, you can export only the inference but not the pre-processing.
-Here come the problems with the resizing because probably you need to use a different library to resize your input, maybe because you don't know how the rescaling is done or there isn't the implementation of the python library in your deploying language.
+Here come the problems with the resizing because probably you need to use a different library to resize your input, maybe because you don't know how the rescaling is done or there isn't the implementation of the Python library in your deploying language.

 ## But why the behavior of resizing is different?